ros-industrial/reach/README.md

     - Additional constraints (or lack thereof, such as orientation freedom about the tool z-axis) can also be incorporated into the IK solver (via parameters or source code changes) to produce different reach study results
     - For `MoveIt`-based plugins, the selection of IK solver is defined in the `kinematics.yaml` file
 1. Reach study results are serialized to file and can be loaded using the API in `reach` for programmatic analysis or modification
+1. You can specify a starting seed for the IK solver by providing a list of joint positions in the config.
+This be used to help the IK solver to find solutions for complex scenarios.
+It might also help to guide the solver to solutions that are closer to a certain configuration that you prefere.
+If no initial seed is provided, a pose with all joints at 0 position is used.

 [1]: docs/reach_study.png
 [2]: docs/reach_study_demo.gif